filebase/filebase-sdk/readme.md

 ### Getting started

-The snippet below shows how to create a new bucket with `BucketManager`, upload a new object to IPFS with `ObjectManager`, and publish the object to IPNS with `NameManager`.
+The snippet below shows how to create a new bucket with `BucketManager`, upload a new object to IPFS with `ObjectManager`, publish the object to IPNS with `NameManager`, delete the object with `ObjectManager` and finally delete the bucket with `BucketManager`.

 To use the library in your project, use npm or yarn to install the [`filebase-sdk`](https://www.npmjs.com/package/filebase-sdk) module.